 Specialist Counselling for Addictions: £136 per hour session

-What happens in Addiction Therapy Treatment?
+What happens in addiction therapy treatment?

 Through therapy, education on addiction and alternative approaches we aim to give you the knowledge and coping skills for living without the aid of mood altering chemicals or addictive behaviours.
 The addiction treatment programme also has a strong focus on relapse prevention and offers an introduction to self-help groups such as AA (Alcoholics Anonymous), NA (Narcotics Anonymous), CA (Cocaine Anonymous), MA (Marijuana Anonymous) and GA (Gamblers Anonymous).

-Addiction Treatment Programmes can include
+Addiction treatment can include

 - Motivational Enhancement Therapy (MET)